-Updated periodically to take into consideration changes to documents in certain countries or territories, the list of documents in this form is not exhaustive.
-The Ministère de l'Immigration, de la Diversité et de l'Inclusion may at any time ask a foreign national to present other documents to determine if he or she meets the requirements of the Act respecting immigration to Quebec and the Regulation respecting the selection of foreign nationals.
+The list of documents in this form is not exhaustive.
+The Ministère de l'Immigration, de la Diversité et de l'Inclusion may at any time ask the foreign national to present other documents to determine if he or she meets the requirements of the Act respecting immigration to Quebec, the Regulation respecting the selection of foreign nationals and the Regulation respecting the weighting applicable to the selection of foreign nationals.